Ada Lovelace: Insight into potential of computing devices

 According to the historian of computing and Babbage specialist Doron Swade:

 Ada saw something that Babbage in some sense failed to see.
 In Babbage's world his engines were bound by number...What Lovelace saw...was that number could represent entities other than quantity.
 So once you had a machine for manipulating numbers, if those numbers represented other things, letters, musical notes, then the machine could manipulate symbols of which number was one instance, according to rules.
 It is this fundamental transition from a machine which is a number cruncher to a machine for manipulating symbols according to rules that is the fundamental transition from calculation to computation—to general-purpose computation—and looking back from the present high ground of modern computing, if we are looking and sifting history for that transition, then that transition was made explicitly by Ada in that 1843 paper.

-Note G also contains Lovelace's dismissal of artificial intelligence.
-She wrote that "The Analytical Engine has no pretensions whatever to originate anything.
+Note G also contains what came to be known as "Lady Lovelace's Objection" to the concept of artificial intelligence, so named by Alan Turing in his paper "Computing Machinery and Intelligence" The objection is Lovelace's statement that: The Analytical Engine has no pretensions whatever to originate anything.
 It can do whatever we know how to order it to perform.
-It can follow analysis; but it has no power of anticipating any analytical relations or truths."
-This objection has been the subject of much debate and rebuttal, for example by Alan Turing in his paper "Computing Machinery and Intelligence".
-Most modern computer scientists argue that this view is outdated and that computer software can develop in ways that cannot necessarily be anticipated by programmers.
+It can follow analysis; but it has no power of anticipating any analytical relations or truths.
+This objection has been the subject of much debate and rebuttal, including in the paper that originally coined it.